tfpk/cse/README.md

 2) Remote: Runs on any computer with an internet connection.

 ## Setup
-Setting it up is reasonably easy.
+Setting it up is possible in two ways.
+You can use a one-liner command, if you use bash; or add a few lines to your config file.
+Currently, only `zsh` and `bash` are officially supported (though `zsh` is recommended).

 ## Automatic
 If you use bash (the default on CSE machines), run this command: